LeTruong2407/SVM-CS115/README.md

 # Support Vector Machine
 ## _Final Proejct CS115_
-This is the course for website deployment.
+This is the project that my team and I do it for the course CS115 and this is the course for website deployment.
 The website was built with the aim of displaying image classification demo with the support of support vector machine model.

 ## Features
 - Image Classification (Dog & Cat)